Rogith23/Advanced-C-Lab-Manual/Module 7.md

+Ex No 5 : all free(s) to release the dynamically allocated memory.

+12.Return from the main function
-Ex No 5 : C PROGRAM TO DISPLAY STUDENT DETAILS USING STRUCTURE
+C PROGRAM TO DISPLAY STUDENT DETAILS USING STRUCTURE

 Aim:
 The aim of this program is to dynamically allocate memory to store information about multiple subjects (name and marks), input the details for each subject, and then display the stored information.
 Finally, it frees the allocated memory to prevent memory leaks.